Are you ready to discover your college program?

-Cybersecurity professionals use complex systems to identify technological security threats.
-Their duties may include monitoring individual security on a personal device or handling national security on large, mission-critical networks.
-With the recent uptick in demand for qualified cybersecurity specialists, earning a master's in cybersecurity offers increased overall value.
+Cybersecurity professionals help identify and prevent digital security threats.
+Their duties may include monitoring security on personal devices or large, mission-critical networks.
+With the increased demand for qualified cybersecurity specialists, earning a master's in cybersecurity offers value to professionals and employers.

-The Bureau of Labor Statistics (BLS) projects rapid, substantial growth for jobs in information security analysis over the coming years.
-By 2021, experts predict that 3.5 million jobs in cybersecurity will be available, but unfilled.
-The industry needs qualified, skilled professionals, making right now a great time to earn a cybersecurity master's degree.
+The Bureau of Labor Statistics (BLS) projects rapid, faster-than-average growth for information security jobs from 2020-2030.
+A 2020 report from the Enterprise Strategy Group (ESG) and Information Systems Security Association (ISSA) describes an ongoing and worsening cybersecurity skills shortage.
+The industry needs qualified, skilled professionals, making now a good time to earn a cybersecurity master's degree.

 Keep reading to learn more about how to earn your master's in cybersecurity online and explore our ranking of affordable, accredited programs.

 Cybersecurity master's programs cover cyberdefense and operation systems and technology.
 This differs from information technology (IT).
 IT explores the use and storage of information, and cybersecurity focuses on ways to secure computers and networks from attack or misuse.
 However, some cybersecurity programs offer concentrations in IT and other closely related fields, as these topics overlap in many ways.

 Cybersecurity master's programs prepare students to pursue advanced roles in the field and include classes in specialized topics, such as applied cryptology.
 These programs vary in length depending on credit requirements.
 Typically, students can earn a master's in cybersecurity in 1-3 years.